polifonia-project/folk_ngram_analysis/README.md

 ## FoNN - Requirements

-To ensure FONN runs correctly, please navigate to local repo root directory and run the following in Terminal:
+To ensure FoNN runs correctly, please navigate to local repo root directory and run the following in Terminal:

 ``` pip install -r requirements.txt ```